Do Go On - 319 - Vincent Gigante, The Oddfather

 That's a great name.

-You set your watch to that name.
+You set your watch for that man.

 And Costello became the full-time boss when Lucky Luciano was deported to Italy.